tjperry07/personal-site/_posts/2020-06-30-pandoc-ripple.md

 {% endraw %}
 {% endhighlight %}

 To control the description and keywords for search I added a [YAML block](https://raw.githubusercontent.com/tjperry07/pandoc-local-site/master/docs/alan_bean.md) to the end of the file.
-Pandoc will read a YAML block anywhere as long as it has the three dashes, `---`.
+Pandoc will read a YAML block anywhere as long as it has the three dashes, `---`, and a space before and after.
 There are better ways to do this, but for this quick example it works.

 ```yaml
 ---